MathiasPBerger/gboml-docs-test/docs/source/hierarchical_models.rst

 Information can be exchanged between different levels in the hierarchy, notably through parameters and variables.
 However, the direction in which information can be shared between levels depends on its nature, as discussed below.

-Parameters can be passed from the top down.
+Parameters can be only passed from the top down.
 Hence, parameters defined in a parent node can be accessed in any child node or sub-hyperedge by prefixing the identifier of the parent node in any expression involving this parameter.
 In other words, parent node parameters can be accessed in child nodes as follows:

  .. math::